Arvoria/RobaseService/docs/introduction.md

 [This example profile](https://pastebin.com/5zhfsfJb) shows just how complex and large data can be even when it has been vaguely optimised for storage.
 This profile will take up 3.6KB of data, that's not so much, right?
 Now imagine you have 100,000 unique players playing your game, that's now ~352MB, over a third of the capacity for the free plan.
 That's **a lot** of data!

 But this is just player data, what about things that happen in a server?
-Think about: an experience-wide event, like "Double XP" and how you would handle it; or even the optimised metadata for every minigame played; FFlags deployment system.
-There is a lot of things you can do in the backend of your database and it can be controlled remotely.
+Think about: an experience-wide event, like "Double XP" and how you would handle it; or even the optimised metadata for every minigame played; or an FFlags deployment system.
+There are a lot of things you can do in the backend of your database and it can all be controlled remotely.

 [This example server data](https://pastebin.com/98ZMUN4r) gives an example look at how a Firebase structure could be set up as a Lua table.
 This structure is approximately 2KB in storage. `ServerData.PlayedMinigames.Games` is approximately 1.5KB in size, each minigame's data equating to 105.5B.